 Abode will continue project management under the new lease, which offers private rooms to each resident, as well as meals, healthcare, counseling and transportation services and allows pets.

-The project is among the major promises made by Chancellor Carol Christ when Cal decided to develop over People’s Park, a controversial process that has also brought forth lawsuits from four seperate groups.
+The project is among the major promises made by Chancellor Carol Christ when Cal decided to develop over People’s Park, a controversial process that has also brought forth lawsuits from four separate groups.

 Christ said during a press conference Wednesday that the university’s priority is creating below-market housing for students, while also playing its part in addressing the housing and homelessness crisis throughout the Bay Area.